StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), this package is not intended to take away the hands-on component of the course.
 The clips are just meant to get you going but learning means experimenting, in this case using Julia.

-At least one other package  [(Klara)](https://github.com/JuliaStats/Klara.jl) is available for mcmc in Julia.
-Time constraints prevented this option to be included in `StatisticalRethinkingJulia`.
-For similar reasons, the number of models implemented in MambaModels is very limited.

 ## Layout of the package